mojaloop/merchant-payment-docs/First Sprint Features/priority list/DFSP.Merchant Register form.md

 As a DFSP maker, I want to register simple merchant to the acquirer system with 2 methods [ single form input or bulk input by excel file] so that its data can be transferred to registry system and generate alias.

 ### Acceptance Criteria

 * Simple merchant can be identified as following criteria
     * Merchant with single location/single checkout counter, single payintoID, account and contact person.

-* After submitting the merchant form, system will notify to DFSP checker to check the form.
+* #### Registry Form flow

-    * until DFSP checker has approved/rejected the form, Registration Status of particular merchant will be "Pending"
+    * When maker click "save and proceed" button and filled out all necessary field in the first page, merchant ID will be generated and registration status will change to "Draft".
-    * After DFSP checker has approved/rejected the form, " the registration status " will be changed to " Approved", "Rejected"
+    * everytime user click "save and proceed", the filled fields in the form will be updated in the record of generated merchant ID.
-    * Approved merchant records from acquiring system will be reflected to the Registry system.
+    * After being submitted, the merchant record will be with registration status as "Review".
 * following data points will be captured in the acquiring step.

     * Business information
         * Doing Business As Name  [Single line, Required]
         * Registered Name [Single line, Not Required]